 - 3. Configure device information on the following tabs.
-For an explanation of device settings, see section 5.1.2. - Operation mode Use this tab to set the device time or retrieve it from a host PC, adjust settings for operation modes, and adjust options for fingerprint recognition. - Fingerprint Use this tab to specify security, quality, matching, and timeout settings for fingerprint recognition. - Network Use this tab to specify settings for LAN or serial connections. - Access Control Use this tab to specify entrance limits and access groups. - Input Use this tab to add or modify inputs to the device. - Output Use this tab to add or modify outputs from the device. - Black List Use this tab to disable MIFARE card access on BioLite Net Mifare devices. - Display/Sound Use this tab to configure LED & Buzzer according to the event or status. - T&A Use this tab to configure time and attendance settings.
+For an explanation of device settings, see section 5.1.3. - Operation mode Use this tab to set the device time or retrieve it from a host PC, adjust settings for operation modes, and adjust options for fingerprint recognition. - Fingerprint Use this tab to specify security, quality, matching, and timeout settings for fingerprint recognition. - Network Use this tab to specify settings for LAN or serial connections. - Access Control Use this tab to specify entrance limits and access groups. - Input Use this tab to add or modify inputs to the device. - Output Use this tab to add or modify outputs from the device. - Black List Use this tab to block MIFARE card access on BioLite Net Mifare devices. - Display/Sound Use this tab to configure LED & Buzzer according to the event or status. - T&A Use this tab to configure time and attendance settings. - Wiegand Use this tab to configure the Wiegand format.
+For more information about Wiegand formats, see section 3.2.11.